Nuclear Power in Bulgaria

 In March 2012 the government said that it would pay for one set of VVER-1000 hardware which has already been manufactured and install it at Kozloduy as an AES-92 unit.

 Rosatom is keen to supply fuel for 60 years, and has said that work to the value of €2.5 billion could be available for Bulgarian companies, mostly in engineering.This appears to amount to about EUR 500 million.
 However, Rosatom has claimed a further EUR 500 million in damages for the aborted project, and has said that it might accept the assets of NEK as settlement.
+In February 2013, after the resignation of prime minister and cabinet, parliament confirmed that the project would be abandoned in favour of building a new unit at Kozloduy.

 All front end fuel cycle services in Bulgaria are provided by Russia's TVEL through Techsnabexport (Tenex).